yeetypete/cereal/proposal.md

 # Project Proposal: Cereal, the real-time serial data visualization utility

 ## Project Outline:
 It is common for Arduino and other embedded systems projects to send collected runtime data to a computer over a serial communication link.
-Because the collected data is often based on a live event, it is useful to be able to visualize the seraial data in real-time.
+Because the collected data is often based on a live event, it is useful to be able to visualize the serial data in real-time.
 Currently the most common way of visualizing real-time serial data is by displaying incoming data as newline separated strings printed to the terminal.
 We propose to expand on this functionality by creating Cereal, a real-time plotting utility for serial data.

 Cereal will be launched from the command line by typing `cereal` along with any additional arguments, including the serial port, baud rate, delimiter character, etc. A new window will be launched next to the terminal displaying a live plot of the incoming data.
 Axis data assignments can be specified from the terminal window and the axes will automatically shrink and expand to match the data bounds.